roman-milk/roman-milk.github.io/you-couldnt-handle-me.md

+===

- ****** You Couldn't Handle Me Ch.
-08 ****** byTheTalkMan© My mind was absorbed by the big pair of breasts smothering my face.
+My mind was absorbed by the big pair of breasts smothering my face.
 Mom scrubbed her tits against my face, making sure her smooth flesh and breast- sweat rubbed against every part of my face.
 Her nipples scratched across me, criss-crossing my face as her smooth flesh molded over my features.
 My mouth gasped for breath whenever there were no breasts on my lips, pulling air through her cleavage and into my mouth.
 And the scent of her body, her smooth breasts and her light perfume, I don't think I would ever get it out of my nose.
 I don't know if I even wanted you, cause that scent was an aphrodisiac, sending a jolt of pleasure to my cock.

  My cock was getting re-moistened by Mom's slick, running juices that were dripping down my cock, coating my balls, practically coating my entire crotch.
 Mom worked up a good rhythm, using the bed's bounciness to aid her in riding my cock.
 She was riding my cock at a rapid pace, taking my entire length inside of her quivering sheathe.